kcodedev/mkdocs/docs/AL/14-communication/circuit-packet-switching.md

 - Receiver uses sequence numbers to reorder packets
 - Missing packets are requested for retransmission

-### Types of Packet Switching

-#### Datagram Switching
-- Each packet is routed independently
-- No setup phase required
-- Packets may arrive out of order
-- Used by IP (Internet Protocol)

-#### Virtual Circuit Switching
-- Connection is established first (like circuit switching)
-- All packets follow the same path
-- Packets arrive in order
-- Used by ATM, Frame Relay

-### Key features
-- **Shared resources**: Network bandwidth used efficiently
-- **Dynamic routing**: Packets can take alternative paths
-- **Store-and-forward**: Packets buffered at intermediate nodes
-- **Statistical multiplexing**: Better utilization of network capacity

 ### Advantages
 - **Efficient resource use**: Bandwidth shared among multiple communications
 - **Fault tolerance**: Alternative paths available if links fail